Prototypicality Bias Reveals Blindspots in Multimodal Evaluation Metrics: Taxonomy Prompt Templates

 \paragraph{Objects.} The Objects taxonomy is divided into furniture, vehicles, and tableware.
 Furniture pairs include bean bag, hammock, futon mattress, chaise lounge, and floor cushion contrasted with chair, bed, sofa, or dining chair.
 Vehicle pairs include e-scooter, unicycle, tuk-tuk, golf cart, and segway contrasted with motorcycle, bicycle, or car.
 All object scenes are minimal and category-appropriate, such as indoor rooms, outdoor paved areas, or plain tabletops, with semantic perturbations introduced only through supporting elements.

-\section{Prompt Templates}
+\subsection{Prompt Templates}

 We use structured prompt templates (see Table \ref{tab:animal_prompt_template}, \ref{tab:demography_prompt_template}, \ref{tab:object_prompt_template}) to generate controlled triplets $(T, I_{\mathrm{corr}}, I_{\mathrm{adv}})$ across all domains.
 Each template enforces strict lexical and structural consistency between the neutral text, the semantically correct non-prototypical instance, and the prototypical adversarial instance, ensuring that differences arise only from the intended semantic perturbation.
-Below, we provide the exact templates used for each category.